 Service Hours & Activities

-You must work at least 40 hours/week, for a minimum of 45 weeks each service year.
+You must work full-time (at least 32 hours/week for a minimum of 45 weeks each service year).
 That work must be within the specialty for which you trained in the MIDOCs residency and take place at a qualifying practice site(s).

 The majority of your work week hours should be spent providing patient care (at least 16 hours per week).